 I’m not always rational when it comes to buying cameras, quite often I buy them just for the experience of owning and trying them.
 But when it comes to the Leicas, I’ve tried to be a little more rational, and when it came to the Leica M3, I’ve tried even harder!

-I try to buy a Leica as tools with a function, even though I often end up seeing them as more than that once I own them.
+I try to buy a Leica as tool with a function, even though I often end up seeing them as more than that once I own them.
 Taking the two M-mount Leicas I otherwise own as examples: The Leica M7 – with its basic level of automation and superb light meter – was bought as, and remains, the ideal Leica for me.
 The step sideways to the Leica M4-P gave me something a little less “bling”, something fully mechanical, something I felt I could trust implicitly.
 So why a Leica M3?
 Why buy a third Leica M-mount camera?

 Rationalising the purchase of a Leica M3